315+ Telescopes Ranked

 What can you see with Solomark Polaris 130EQ?

-You can also resolve the brightest globular star clusters, albeit barely, with the Polaris 130EQ, though a higher magnification than the 65x provided by the stock 10mm Kellner will give you the best results.
+I could also resolve the brightest globular star clusters, albeit barely, with the Polaris 130EQ, though a higher magnification than the 65x provided by the stock 10mm Kellner gives me the best results.
 Even with the 6×30 finder scope, some globular star clusters can be seen.
-M3, M13, M15, and M22 should all show their outer member stars at high magnification under suburban or darker skies with the Polaris 130EQ.
-Dimmer ones will remain “faint fuzzies” devoid of detail regardless of magnification and viewing conditions, however.
+M3, M13, M15, and M22 all show their outer member stars at high magnification under suburban or darker skies with the Polaris 130EQ.
+Dimmer ones remain “faint fuzzies” devoid of detail regardless of magnification and viewing conditions, however.

-Galaxies can be seen with a 130mm aperture telescope like the Polaris 130EQ, though you’ll be able to see them best under dark skies with little to no light pollution.
-Even so, most galaxies are too dim to see much in the way of detail with a fairly small instrument – a few like M31 (Andromeda) or M82 (the Cigar Galaxy) may show dust lanes under good conditions, and galaxy groups like the Virgo Cluster, the elliptical galaxies orbiting M31, or the Leo Triplet can be seen without too much difficulty.
+Galaxies can be seen with a 130mm aperture telescope like the Polaris 130EQ, though I’m able to see them best under dark skies with little to no light pollution.
+Even so, most galaxies are too dim to see much in the way of detail with a fairly small instrument.
+A few, like M31 (Andromeda) or M82 (the Cigar Galaxy), show dust lanes under good conditions, and galaxy groups like the Virgo Cluster, the elliptical galaxies orbiting M31, or the Leo Triplet can be seen without too much difficulty.
 In total, a few hundred galaxies are visible scattered throughout the night sky with a telescope of this size.
-A handful of the brightest and biggest planetary nebulae, like M27 (the Dumbbell), M57 (the Ring), and NGC 2392, can be seen; a UHC filter will allow you to see the gigantic Helix Nebula under dark enough skies, too.
+A handful of the brightest and biggest planetary nebulae, like M27 (the Dumbbell), M57 (the Ring), and NGC 2392, can be seen; a UHC filter allows me to see the gigantic Helix Nebula under dark enough skies, too.

 Zane Landers